BiologicalRecordsCentre/recorder-feedback-controller/README.md

 ## Overview

+Biological recorders contribute valuable biodiversity data; and extensive infrastructure exists to support dataflows from recorders submitting records to databases.
+However, we lack infrastructure dedicated to providing informative feedback to recorders in response to the data they have contributed.
+By developing this infrastructure, we can create a feedback loop leading to better data and more engaged data providers.
+This work builds on automated, personalised feedback delivered by email to butterfly recorders through the MyDECIDE programme in 2021 (run as part of the DECIDE project 2020-2021).

-A flask app for user management and dispatch of personalised feedback for biological recording.
+The Recorder Feedback Controller App provides a standalone application that interacts with other recording platforms (such as Indicia platforms like iRecord and iNaturalist).
+It is developed in Python using the Flask app framework.
+Its main purpose is for user management and dispatch of personalised feedback for biological recording.

-App requirements:
+App features:

- * Define and host a database for holding information on:
+ * Defines and hosts a database for holding information on:
-    * Subscribers - email address, identifiers for recording platforms
+    * Recorders - personal information, identifiers for recording platforms
-    * Email lists - the different email lists
+    * Lists - the different types of feedback participants can subscribe to
-    * Subscriptions - who has subscribed to what email lists
+    * Subscriptions - who has subscribed to what lists
-    * Email history - logging who has received what emails
+    * Email history - logging who has received what feedback
-    * Feedback on emails - capturing user feedback on the emails they have recevied
+    * Feedback on emails - capturing user feedback on the engagements they have recevied
- * Provide API endpoints as the main way of interacting with the database
+ * Provides authenticated API endpoints as the main way of interacting with the database from an external service
-    * User creation
+    * Creating users
-    * Subscribing / unsubscribing
+    * Subscribing / unsubscribing from lists
-    * Logging email dispatching
- * Provide limited webpages
+ * Some limited front-end functionality
-    * One click email unsubscribe (to meet GDPR requirements)
-    * Admin log-in
- * Host email generation R code: https://github.com/BiologicalRecordsCentre/recorder-feedback
- * Send emails on a schedule
- * Export user provided feedback
+    * Admin panel for user management and creating scheduled jobs for dispatching feedback
+ * Interacts with the R code developed for generating the feedback items https://github.com/BiologicalRecordsCentre/recorder-feedback
+ * Data export for analysis

 ## Development start up